-If you’re looking for a change in your career path, or if you’re a recent graduate ready to enter the market, you should consider the health care industry.
-It’s ever-changing, ever-growing, and it’s never going to go away.
-People will always need health care.
+Are you looking for a career change?
+Are you a recent graduate ready to enter the market?
+You should consider the health care industry.
+It’s ever-changing, ever-growing, and it’s never going away because people will always need health care!
 If you like people, enjoy sales, are a self-starter, or all of the above, selling health insurance may be the job for you.

-You will absolutely need to be a self-starter to succeed.
-It’s not a 9-to-5 office job.
-You’ll need to travel to visit your clients, and you’ll need to keep your calendar open enough to attend appointments.
-Contracting with an agency like Senior Market Advisors will be a huge help to you; we’ll help you generate leads and provide you with tips for great sales and communication.
+You need to be a self-starter to succeed because it’s not a 9-to-5 office job.
+You’ll need to travel to visit your clients.
+Also, you’ll need to keep your own appointment calendar.
+It’s not cut-and-dry.
+Contracting with an agency like Senior Market Advisors will be a huge help to you.
+We’ll help you generate leads and provide you with tips for great sales and communication.

 To become an insurance agent, you won’t need a college degree, but you will need to pass a certification exam and a background check.
-You will also need to reside in the state that you plan on selling in.
+Additionally, you will need to reside in the state that you plan on selling in.
 You will have the ability to gain a license to sell in another state after you gain your license in your state of residence.

 Once you have your certification, visit our contracting page to contract with all available insurance carriers.
-You’ll earn the same commission no matter which carrier’s plan you sell.
-Contracting with all of them means that your clients will not face any bias, and they will likely build loyalty to you, knowing that you are selling them the best policy for their health needs.
+First of all, you’ll earn the same commission no matter which carrier’s plan you sell.
+Also, contracting with all of them means that your clients will not face any bias.
+They will likely build loyalty to you, knowing that you are selling them the best policy for their health needs.

 Requirements for achieving your insurance certification vary by state but are largely similar.
 Before taking your licensing exam, you will need to complete a series of courses.
 On the day of the exam, you will present a certificate of completion for your education.
 Most states include a small application/filing fee; it is heavily recommended that you do not take the test until you know that you are ready and able to pass.

 Now that you know how to become an insurance agent, we hope that you will consider joining our team of qualified agents across the United States!
-Call 1-844-452-5020 to speak with one of our Agency Advisors!
+So, call 1-844-452-5020 to speak with one of our Agency Advisors!